kjda/ReactFlux/README.md

 });
 ```
-calling userActions.login("mustermann", "1234567") will dispatch USER_LOGIN message directly, before it executes the passed callback.
+calling userActions.login("mustermann", "1234567") will dispatch USER_LOGIN message directly before it executes the passed callback.
 Depending on the action callback result it will also either dispatch USER_LOGIN_SUCCESS or USER_LOGIN_FAIL.

 USER_LOGIN_SUCCESS gets dispatched in two cases:
 1. The callback returns a value, like in the example above